coreorbits/gamerpad-hid-core/README.md

 # gamerpad-hid-core

-CoreOrbits tabanında gamepad isimlendirmesiyle düzenlenmiş klavye ve fare odaklı sanal girdi paketi.
+Keyboard and mouse focused virtual input package using gamepad-style naming across the API.

 ## What This Is

-Bu paket şu anda gamepad adlandırma şeması altında klavye ve fare durumunu yöneten yüksek seviyeli sınıfları ve cihaz kimlik yardımcılarını içerir.
+This package currently provides high-level keyboard and mouse state classes and device identity helpers under a gamepad-style naming scheme.

 ## Features

-- `VirtualGamepadKeyboard` ile tuş ve modifier durumunu yönetir
+- Manages key and modifier state with `VirtualGamepadKeyboard`
-- `VirtualGamepadMouse` ile konum, scroll ve buton durumunu yönetir
+- Manages pointer movement, scroll, and buttons with `VirtualGamepadMouse`
-- `VirtualGamepadConfiguration` ile cihaz kimlik alanlarını üretir
+- Generates device identity fields with `VirtualGamepadConfiguration`
-- Ağ, UI ve platforma bağlı gerçek OS enjeksiyon kodu içermez
+- Does not include network, UI, or platform-specific OS injection code

 ## Requirements

-- macOS 15.0 veya sonrası
+- macOS 15.0 or later
-- Xcode 16 veya sonrası
+- Xcode 16 or later
-- Swift 6.0 veya sonrası
+- Swift 6.0 or later

 ## Installation